 TO THE ROSA BROCKENHAUS

-The Bümpliz area probably has more thrift shops than any other neighbourhood in Bern, and Hiob International is at the heart of it all.
-You can find pretty much anything you could wish for in the huge space.
-There’s everything from funky furniture from the 1960s to a wide array of sporting equipment that costs much less than it would at a department store.
-Looking for colourful second-hand clothes or maybe a complete porcelain tableware set?
+The Bümpliz area probably has more thrift shops than any other neighbourhood in Bern, and the Hiob thrift shop is at the heart of it all.
+You can find pretty much anything you could wish for in the huge space – there’s everything from funky furniture from the 1960s to a wide array of sporting equipment.
+Or maybe you’re looking for colourful second-hand clothes or a complete porcelain tableware set?
 The variety is what makes this thrift shop special – you could easily furnish and equip an entire house with things found just here.
-People of every age and background enjoy hunting for second-hand bargains in the large, bright shop.

 TO HIOB INTERNATIONAL